ishantripathi90/youtbe-clone/hj tube/README.md

 Youtube clone using PERN stack (Postgres, Express, React, Node).

 This is the frontend repository, built with React + Redux.
-If you are looking for the backend repository, [click here](https://github.com/manikandanraji/youtubeclone-backend)
+If you are looking for the backend repository,

 Check out the [deployed site](https://utubeclone.netlify.app/)